 You can also create new artworks from the supplied vectors by using the pen tool to move various points (perhaps remove as well as add additional points).
 Personally, I think you best option is to copy the vector paths and then paste into Illustrator (if you are using the creative cloud) and then manipulate all the points there and re-copy the item back into PS and then use the edit menu define command to save the work.

-Just check the preview link in the preview section, that shows a large thumbnail image of all the items included in the set.
+Just check the preview link in the product section, that shows a large thumbnail image of all the items included in the set.

 They are vectors so the actual work can be any size and they can also be applied in any color, the thumbnails are fairly small - you can use them for small as well as super large projects.
 Another more useful option would be to check out the excellent presets browser available from Tumasoft software as that can show all the thumbnails as well as export items as PNG etc

-They can be used in commercial work as well as personal work, you can use them to create items that can be used in turn to create new shapes that can be sold and so on (CU4CU).
-The dog shapes can be used to create logos, books, illustrations,CD covers, advertising, packaging, posters, caps, textiles, ceramics, skateboards, leaflets, web sites and pages, templates, videos and much more.
+They can be used in commercial work as well as personal work, you can use them to create items that can be used in turn to create new items that can be sold and so on (CU4CU).
+They can be used to create logos, books, illustrations,CD covers, advertising, packaging, posters, caps, textiles, ceramics, skateboards, leaflets, web sites and pages, templates, videos and much more.
 You can use them to create millions of stunning unique graphics.
 If you have any questions about them, please contact us

-They were created in Poser, the 3D renders were exported into Illustrator and they were imaged traced.
-They were then exported via the clipboard into Photoshop as paths and they were captured via the define custom shapes menu.
+They were created in Poser.
+The 3D renders were exported into Illustrator and they were imaged traced.
+They were then exported via the clipboard into Adobe PS as paths and they were captured via the define menu command.
 They were all then saved as CSH presets for use in PS and PS Elements.
 The format saved was for PS 6 (yes, PS 6 still works even now on Windows 8.1)

-They can be used as a shape layer and the shape layers can be modified by PS Styles such as gel styles, outline styles, metallic, fur etc
+They can be used as a layer and they can be modified by PS Styles such as gel styles, outline styles, metallic, fur etc